 Rotana City (new)

 This restaurant may look not too appealing from outside, but inside it’s quite opposite.
 Entering you’ll immediately find yourself in the different world!
 There’s a wide range of Lebanese cuisine to choose from and all dishes are as beautiful as flavoursome, with freshly baked Lebanese bread available.
 Unmissable experience for a reasonable price!
 This is a second Rotana restaurant, first one was opened in Portobello in Dublin few years ago.

 I’m not a big fan of their interior design, but you can get most of their pizzas for up to €11 (some of them below a tenner) which makes it the cheapest proper pizza place in Dublin!
 Central location next to Dublin Castle is another advantage.

 This gourmet-style Fish & Chips kiosk is moving around variety of locations in Dublin and at weekends may be found near pier in Dún Laoghaire.
 Check their website for details.
 The fish is delicious, chips are amazing and it costs less than a tenner.
 Surprisingly, one of the best Fish & Chips ever tried!

 If you visit Dun Laoghaire, but do not want to try ice-cream from Teddy’s (described below) then Scrumdiddly’s is the alternative.
 They say they have about 7000 combinations in their three shops across Ireland, but my favourite is definitely “Warm Berries”.
 Although there are so many others to try…

-One of my last discoveries, perhaps because it is not very easy to find and not visible from the street.
-Nevertheless it is such a great and charming Middle Eastern & Mediterranean restaurant with an amazing atmosphere and most importantly – fresh, healthy, colorful and surprising dishes.
+One of my best discoveries, perhaps because it is not very easy to find and not visible from the street.
+Nevertheless it is such a great and charming Middle Eastern & Mediterranean restaurant with a nice garden, an amazing atmosphere and most importantly – big, fresh, healthy, colourful and surprising dishes.
 Seriously, do not miss!